CyntexMore/tmx-ffb-driver/README.md

 # Building
 >[!CAUTION]
-> I HIGHLY ADVICE AGAINST RUNNING THIS KERNEL MODULE FOR NOW!
+> I HIGHLY ADVISE AGAINST RUNNING THIS KERNEL MODULE FOR NOW!
 IT MIGHT BRICK THE LINUX KERNEL!
 IF IT DOES, TAKE A LOOK AT [THIS](https://github.com/CyntexMore/tmx-ffb-driver/issues/12) ISSUE.

 To build the kernel module you can run
 ```